robinhoodk17/GWJ79/quest_code/quest4.md

 baron: Ha ha ha!
 Perfect!
 Excellent!
 Thank you so much my loyal pet.
 Next I want you to retrieve some saffron, fine liquor and- leave millionaire join explosion (explosion) center
-*BOOOOOOOOM!!!*
+explosion: *BOOOOOOOOM!!!*
 update gaiamon (gaiamon-concerned)
 gaiamon: (!)
 update baron (baron-concerned)
-leave explosion (explosion)
+leave explosion
 join millionaire (silhouette) center
 millionaire: What the-
 baron: That sounded like an explosion!
-What is going on!? leave millionaire join celebrity (silhouette)
+What's going on!? leave millionaire join celebrity (silhouette) middle
 celebrity: Look over there!
 There is smoke on the horizon!
 baron: Is that ... not where the city is located?
 gaiamon: (Oh no!
 I gotta go!)